by Lauren Osgood | Jan 31, 2017 | Workplace Accidents & Injuries

-The Ohio Bureau of Workers’ compensation is the agency responsible for providing medical and wage replacement benefits to individuals who experience work-related injuries, disease or death.
-In the state of Ohio, workers have the right to make a claim for benefits if they experience a health concern because of their employment at a company.
-When your health and income are concerns, every attempt should be made to seek the benefits to which you are entitled and which you deserve.
+The Ohio Bureau of Workers’ Compensation is the agency responsible for providing medical and wage replacement benefits to individuals who experience work-related injuries, disease or death.
+In the state of Ohio, workers have the right to make a claim for benefits if they experience a health issue because of their employment at a company.
+When your health and income are at stake, every attempt should be made to seek the benefits to which you are entitled and which you deserve.